-Participated in the third international congress of the International Woman Suffrage Alliance from 15 to 20 June 1908 in Amsterdam.
+Participated in the fourth international congress of the International Woman Suffrage Alliance from 15 to 20 June 1908 in Amsterdam.
 This was the start of her involvement in many of the conferences and events of not only the Alliance but also the Dutch Association for Women’s Suffrage.

 Appointed special organiser of the International Woman Suffrage Alliance.

 Organised the exhibition ‘Woman 1813–1913’ with Mia Boissevain.
 This event marked the Kingdom of the Netherlands’ centenary.
 It focused on women’s positions in around 1813 along with developments up to 1913.

 Clara Meijers heard about the women’s bank in Berlin and tried to establish one in the Netherlands since then.